oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Historical Resolution {#privacy-historical}

 By default, this specification only supports providing Status List information for the most recent status information and does not allow the lookup of historical information like a validity state at a specific point in time.
-There exists optional support for a query parameter that allows these kind of historic lookups as described in [](#historical-resolution).
+There exists optional support for a query parameter that allows this kind of historic lookup as described in [](#historical-resolution).
 There are scenarios where such a functionality is necessary, but this feature should only be implemented when the scenario and the consequences of enabling historical resolution are fully understood.

 There are strong privacy concerns that have to be carefully taken into consideration when providing a mechanism that allows historic requests for status information - see [](#privacy-relying-party) for more details.
 Support for this functionality is optional and Implementers are RECOMMENDED to not support historic requests unless there are strong reasons to do so and after carefully considering the privacy implications.